 Taking them down should have been easy.
 They should have been able to detain them without a hitch.
 They should have been able to do something without Grappler dying so terribly in the process, but they couldn't.

 When they were close enough to the Dark Axis to see their poor expressions smothered in disbelieving confusion − before the Axians could hope to call the Zakorello Gate back to evacuate − Captain Gundam gave the shouted order to attack.
 All of them abandoned the gunperries midflight and set themselves loose on the Axians, Chaos Cammerce among them.
 Guneagle was the first to dive bomb into the fray, firing off rounds at Zakos who barely managed to dodge his fast barrage of laser fire.
 Captain, Zero, and Bakunetsumaru were right behind him, flanking out on either side to engage their respective targets.
 As Guneagle immediately, viciously set himself upon another group of frightened Zakos, Captain lunged at Destroyer Dom and barely managed to dodge a swing of the blunt end of a rocket launcher before delivering knee to the heavy mech's stomach.
 Bakunetsumaru went after Zapper Zaku, introducing the maroon mech to the sharp point of his twin blades, and Zero engaged Grappler Gouf in a sword fight that quickly escalated into a venomous blood duel.
 In the midst of all of all the bedlam, Chaos Cammerce busied herself trying to stop a second cluster of Zakos from fleeing back to the Komusai, presumably to activate the weapons system to at least help their comrades in their losing fight.
-She had turned her back to most of the fighting, focusing the entirety of her attention on stopping those few Zakos.
+She turned her back to most of the fighting, focusing the entirety of her attention on stopping those few Zakos.

 That was when it happened.

 The sound of her name registered in her CPU, as did something else.
 Rapidly coming up behind her, detected just barely on her radar by the miracle of her briskly responsive battle computer, was a concentrated burst of energy: a stray shot from someone's plasma rifle.
-Captain and Guneagle were the only ones equipped with energy weapons on the field that day, but the distinct energy profile that it gave off did not heed the same signature as any weapon her two friends wielded.
+Captain and Guneagle were the only ones equipped with energy weapons on the field that day, but the distinct energy profile that it gave off didn't heed the same signature as any weapon her two friends wielded.
 No, this was definitely a burst of plasma – a curious thing too, noting that no one on the field that afternoon had plasma rifles in their personal arsenal.
 At least, not that she knew of.
 Maybe the Dark Axis wasn't quite as unarmed as they appeared to be.
-There was also something else striding quickly beside her from the right side, closer and closer, fifteen, ten feet, five feet…
+There was also something else striding quickly beside her from the right side, closer and closer, fifteen feet, ten feet, five feet…

 It all happened so fast.
 Something slammed into her full force from the side, knocking her sideways so violently that the breath was knocked right out of her intake pumps.
 At first she thought it was Zero – he had been the closest Gundam to her – but the distinct flash of cobalt in her vision indicated that it was actually Grappler Gouf.
 Her creator somehow must have managed to disengage himself from his fight with Zero to charge and tackle her.
 Why he did it became very clear a moment later.
 As she tumbled to the ground, disorientated, equilibrium ruined and twisting to look at the squadron leader in stunned befuddlement, there was a distinct hiss of an energy weapon's concentrated fire.
 It was the burst of plasma right upon them, now.
 The oxygen all around her felt choked, strangled, as the molecules in the air heated and vibrated with the disruption of the plasma blast.
 Whatever kind of weapon it was, it was very powerful.
 Thank Primus that Grappler had knocked her out of the way.